TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Email/Properties/Nullable.rst

    If set to true, a checkbox will appear, which by default deactivates the field.
 In the deactivated state the field is saved as :sql:`NULL` in the database.
-By activating the checkbox it is possible to set a value, which won't be saved as :sql:`NULL`, even an empty string.
+By activating the checkbox it is possible to set a value.
+   If nothing is entered into the field, then an empty string will be saved and not a :sql:`NULL`.

    When the :ref:`eval <columns-email-properties-eval>` option is set to :php:`unique` or :php:`uniqueInPid` multiple :sql:`null` values are still possible.

-   The database field should have the according :sql:`NULL` option set.
+   The database field must allow the :sql:`NULL` value.

 Example: